 What is a corporate plan?

-The corporate plan is designed to be a Commonwealth entity's primary planning document.
-It provides Parliament, the public and stakeholders with an understanding of the purpose of an entity, its functions, objectives and role.
-It sets out how the entity undertakes its functions and role and how it will measure performance in achieving its purposes.
+A corporate plan is designed to be a Commonwealth entity's primary planning document.
+It provides Parliament, the public and stakeholders with an understanding of the purposes of an entity, its objectives, functions or role.
+It sets out how the entity undertakes its key activities and role and how it will measure performance in achieving its purposes.

 Does my entity need to publish a corporate plan?